wrijugh/AzureForCollegeGrads/README.md

-# Azure for College Gradutes
+# Azure for College Grads

 ## Intoduction